americusmaximus/ImageBox/README.md

 # ImageBox
 ImageBox is a C# image processing library with a wide range of options for user to use.
-ImageBox is a library, as well as CLI interface for it.
+ImageBox is a library, as well as CLI and GUI interfaces for it.

 ImageBox is a library that runs on .Net Framework 4.0, 4.5, 4.7, 4.8, .Net Core 3.1, as well as .Net 5.
 Please see Build and Usage sections below for details.

 ## Example
-Example shows application of a 1.3 contrast.
+Example shows application of a contrast with value of 1.3, as well as Sepia.
 Please see original and modified images below.

 ![Example of contrast modification image with ImageBox](https://github.com/americusmaximus/ImageBox/blob/main/Docs/Unsplash.Original.jpg)